swyxio/swyxdotio/content/writing/technical/documentation-levels.md

 - API **Examples**
   - can colocate with API docs, but careful not to crowd out the docs
   - **make sure it is copy- and paste-able**. leave comments for where the user will have to fill in with their own code
+  - Only describe
+  - Code / information oriented
+  - Austere and to the point
+  - Structure around the code
+  - Be consistent and accurate
+- **How-To Guide/Cookbook/Recipes**
+  - copy and paste for common usecases
+  - Answer questions that a beginner might not formulate
+  - Can assume some understanding of the basics
+  - Provide a series of steps
+  - Focus on results
+  - Solve a specific problem
+  - Don't explain concepts
+  - Give some flexibility / ways to adapt
+  - Leave things out - keep it practical, not complete
+  - Name it well
 - Recovering from Failure
   - **Common Mistakes** (incl pre-emptive warnings - [Eleventy](http://11ty.io/) does a great job of this)
   - Link to community slack/gitter/twitter